oskariorg/oskari-frontend/api/mapping/mapmodule/request/MapModulePlugin.MapLayerUpdateRequest.md

 ## Use cases

 - Update WMS-layer with additional parameters on GetMap calls
-- Refetches features from vector source from the server
+- Refetches features of a vector source from the server/service

 ## Description